-surface water flow exponent (see below).surface water - groundwater interaction coefficient (see below).
+B2 surface water flow exponent (see below).

-TW fixed depth of surface water at receiving node (ft or m) (set to zero if surface water depth will vary as computed by flow routing).
+A3 surface water - groundwater interaction coefficient (see below).

-H groundwater table height which must be reached before any flow occurs above the aquifer bottom.
+Dsw fixed depth of surface water at receiving node (ft or m) (set to zero if surface water depth will vary as computed by flow routing).

-(ft or m).
-Leave blank to use the height of the receiving node's invert where:
+Egwt threshold groundwater table elevation which must be reached before any flow occurs (ft or m).
+Leave blank (or enter ) to use the elevation of the receiving node's invert.